brlouk/romannumeral-kata/README.md

 # romannumeral-kata

-This is my solution for the folowing roman numeral kata built with spring boot and Java 8.
+This is my solution for the given roman numeral kata built with spring boot and Java 8.

 https://github.com/xebia-france/romannumeral-kata/blob/master/README.md